Skin cancer is an uncontrolled growth of abnormal skin cells, and is the most common form of cancer.

 However, this can grow deep beneath the skin if left untreated, where it may penetrate the underlying tissue and bone.
 This can cause severe damage, particularly if located near the eye.

-Squamous Cell Carcinoma (SCC) grows more quickly than BCC, and occurs in two in 10 Australians affected by skin cancer.
+Squamous Cell Carcinoma (SCC) grows more quickly than BCC, and occurs in 2 in 10 Australians affected by skin cancer.
 This frequently forms on the head, neck, hands and forearms, all of which are usually exposed to more sunlight than other areas of the body.

 SCC is more dangerous than BCC as it can spread to different areas and be life-threatening if untreated soon enough.